 Roosevelt is the music director for Broadway Carolers, a member of the Choirs of St. Ignatius Loyola, a member of the David Broza Singers, founder of the Lappelle Choir which was featured at Jazz at Lincoln Center, and member of Okayplayers’ Soul at the Center Summer Concert opening for Lalah Hathaway at Lincoln Center.
 His original solo discography includes Letting Go, Ol’ Time Religion, and Get On Board.
 His choral and solo music is published with Morning Star Publications.

 Roosevelt received the Most Distinguished Alumni Fellow Award from Oregon State University.
 Acknowledged for his humanitarianism and goodwill, Roosevelt was awarded the Theron Montgomery Award by the Broadway community three times, recognizing him as a positive role model both on and off stage.
 Roosevelt is the recipient of several American Society of Composers, Authors and Publishers (ASCAP) awards for his music composition skills, and he received the most prestigious award of Eagle Scout with the Golden Acorn District, Troop 254 of California.

 Roosevelt is an active member of his community, including philanthropic associations with Covenant House, Broadway Cares/Equity Fights Aids, Women’s Breast Cancer Association, and other organizations.

-Roosevelt Credit holds a Bachelor of Science in Music Education from Oregon State University, a Master of Music in Voice and Opera Performance, and a Master of Music in Conducting from Northwestern University.
-He is also an Eagle Scout from Troop 254 of the Golden Acorn District.
+Roosevelt holds a Bachelor of Science in Music Education from Oregon State University, a Master of Music in Voice and Opera Performance from Northwestern University, and a Master of Music in Conducting from Northwestern University.